JustinLardinois/pcrpdev/README.md

 runtime, and MySQL server.

 All you have to do to set up is run [deps.py](deps.py) and then follow [Google's instructions for deploying a GAE app][2].
-More details instructions can be found in [docs/manual.tex] (docs/manual.tex).
+More detailed instructions can be found in [docs/manual.tex] (docs/manual.tex).

 pCRP is licensed under [Version 2.0 of the Apache License](LICENSE).